For over 15 years, American Rivers has been the lead voice for river conservation in the Pacific Northwest.

 American Rivers is working to permanently protect Illabot Creek's free-flowing character, water quality and outstanding fish and wildlife values.
 Illabot Creek, a tributary to the Wild and Scenic Skagit River, provides crucial habitat for two of the Northwest's beloved icons - salmon and eagles.

-American Rivers is working with a coalition of conservation and recreation groups to protect and designate nearly 30 miles of the Middle Fork Snoqualmie and the entire 11-mile Pratt River as Wild and Scenic Rivers, as well as add 22,000 acres of new wilderness to the Alpine Lakes Wilderness area.
+SUCCESS!
+American Rivers worked with a coalition of conservation and recreation organizations to protect 27.4 miles of the upper Middle Fork Snoqualmie River and the entire 9.5-mile Pratt River as Wild and Scenic Rivers, as well as the addition of 22,100 acres of new wilderness to the Alpine Lakes Wilderness Area.

 The Northwest's magnificent rivers are the lifeblood of natural ecosystems and human communities.
 We cannot take our rivers and fresh water for granted.
 Climate change, population growth, and the increasing value of water as a marketable commodity have led to calls for new water supply reservoirs and more water withdrawals from rivers, both of which can devastate river ecosystems.